imumarfarooq/Kaggle-Commpetition-Flower-Classification-TPUs-Petals-to-the-Metals/README.md

 * num_parallel_reads=AUTO is used to automatically read multiple files.
 * experimental_deterministic = False, we used "experimental_deterministic" to maintain the order of the data.
 Here, we disable the enforcement order to shuffle the data anyway.

+<b> Tuning the Additional [Flower Data](https://www.kaggle.com/kirillblinov/tf-flower-photo-tfrec) </b>

+To increase the proficiency of data, I have to use the external flower dataset with the helping material from [Dmitry's](https://www.kaggle.com/dmitrynokhrin/densenet201-aug-additional-data) and [Araik's](https://www.kaggle.com/atamazian/fc-ensemble-external-data-effnet-densenet) notebook.
+To visit the notebook to a better understanding of the Ensamble learning and augmentation of the external dataset.

+<b> Data Augmentation </b>

+This tutorial demonstrates data augmentation: a technique to increase the diversity of your training set by applying random (but realistic) transformations such as image rotation.
+[Read more](https://www.tensorflow.org/tutorials/images/data_augmentation)

+TensorFlow Addons is a repository of contributions that conform to well-established API patterns but implement new functionality not available in core TensorFlow.
+TensorFlow natively supports a large number of operators, layers, metrics, losses, and optimizers.
+[Readout more](https://github.com/tensorflow/addons)

+### Step4: Data Pipelines
+### Step5: Data Exploration

+Image Analysis with or without Augmentation